Jtomage/Docker-Java-HelloWorld/Readme.md

 ## Getting Started
 Download and install Docker
-go to the folder where the repository is located.

 ## Build the Docker image
 Use the command line to build the docker image